AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/certifications.md

 In earlier releases of Learning Manager, course completion from learner in External certification was not mandatory to complete a Certificate.

-You can now make courses mandatory by enabling the option **Set required courses as Mandatory for Certificate Completion** in the Curriculum tab while editing the cerification.
+You can now make courses mandatory by enabling the option **[!UICONTROL Set required courses as Mandatory for Certificate Completion]** in the Curriculum tab while editing the cerification.

 ## Editing a published Certification {#editingapublishedcertification}

 A certification can be edited by an Administrator at a published state.
 At this state, the Administrator can edit all the sections of a certification and re-publish.

-To edit a published certification, click the certification card and click **Edit** at the upper-right corner of the page.
+To edit a published certification, click the certification card and click **[!UICONTROL Edit]** at the upper-right corner of the page.

 While editing the sections of a certification, if you have to move out of the page, you need to re-publish the certification.
 You get a dialog confirmation asking you to re-publish the certification.